f-rams/Magnifier/README.md

 - Domain: company name, location, number of employees, foundation year, LinkedIn

-The app works main with Python and Flask on the back-end to send requests to the third-party API and retrieve data pertaining to the user input.
+The app works mainly with Python and Flask on the back end to send requests to the third-party API and retrieve data pertaining to the user input.
 PostgreSQL is to store data related to each search.

 ## Usage

-Select the type of query that you want to perform and type the asset to be validated by the third-party API
+Select the type of query that you want to perform and type the asset to be validated.

 - Phone Query: Select the country and type the phone number, including the local code